MaikonSchumann/portfolio-project2-password-generator/README.md

  * Experience the simplicity of copying your generated password with just one click.

 ### As a Frequent User
- * Generate passwords with minimal effort, leveraging the familiarity of the user-friendly interface.
+ * Generate passwords swiftly with minimal effort, leveraging the familiarity of the user-friendly interface.
  * Explore and utilize advanced customization options for creating varied passwords tailored to different security needs.

 - - -